yarik2720/Synergy-SM/README.md

 	+ d2_prison_05
 		+ added checkpoint before Antlion Guard
 		+ add checkpoint after combine crusherwall ends moving (helpful if level restart disabled when all players are dead)
+  		+ fixed spawning outside the crusherwall if mp_reset is disabled
+    		+ add static crate for ledge for a lot of players
 	+ d2_prison_06
 		+ reenabled commented out working solution to fix Alyx stuck
+ 		+ fix spawning outside the elevator
 		+ added checkpoints and teleports on Eli scene and after it
 		+ made more vanilla doors behavior
+		+ prevent gate block
 		+ teleport players on elevator, prevent them to be teleported on checkpoint too early
 	+ d2_prison_07
 		+ revert to vanilla backtracking d2_prison_07